What I learned from a year of not drinking

 The week I went VIRAL

-Rory created a guided meditation for hangovers and then watched as it became a viral beast of its own and went viral on news sites around the world from Romania to Brazil, Thailand to Kenya after being featured in the Daily Mail.
+Rory created a guided meditation for hangovers and then watched as it became a viral beast of its own and went off on news sites around the world from Romania to Brazil, Thailand to Kenya after being featured in the Daily Mail.

 What happened when I gave up drinking for 100 days